nehakinjal/calendar/README.md

 # Calendar
-Calendar app showing agenda for the day
+Calendar Lite app showing agenda for the day